-The world has gone viral for mobile services in 2013.
+The world has gone viral for mobile services in 2014.
 The explosions for digital entertainment, social media, and smart mobile devices have set off a perfect storm that moves every facet of daily life to be connected to the mobile and wireless space.
-Applications ranging from online mobile entertainment, e-commercial, mass-market advertising, environmental monitoring, public safety and national disaster alerts have all out-grown their traditional delivery platform and are searching for a much more ubiquitous mobile and wireless platform for data and information dissemination anytime anywhere to anyone, which is deemed indispensable for the future.
-The challenge to all that is to develop a unified mobile platform above and beyond what our current fixed and cellular network can offer.
-The answer lies in the idea of convergent mobile platform.
-This validates the Company's long term dedication to mobile multimedia and its vertically integrated strategy: pioneering as a global technology leader, leveraging on proprietary technology and low cost supply-chain from China to jump-start mobile multimedia network in the US, bundling knowhow and partnerships developed from the US to expand to the international markets.
+Applications ranging from online mobile entertainment, e-commercial, mass-market advertising, environmental monitoring, public safety and national disaster alerts have all out-grown their traditional delivery platform and are searching for a much more ubiquitous mobile and wireless platform for data and information dissemination anytime anywhere, which is deemed indispensable for the future.
+The answer to the challenge is to develop a unified mobile platform above and beyond what our current fixed and cellular network can offer.
+The answer lies in the idea of "holistic network" delivery infrastructure that is broadcast - unicast convergent and satellite-terrestrial integrated.
+This validates the Company's long-term dedication to mobile multimedia and its vertically integrated development efforts.